 TCP establishes the connection between the two networks and chops up the data into smaller pieces (packets) for efficiency.
 TCP also adds the assembly rules to each packet so the data can be put back together in the correct order after the transfer is complete.

 Internet layer protocols include IP as well as ARP (Address Resolution Protocol), IGMP (Internet Group Management Protocol), and ICMP (Internet Control Message Protocol).
 The Internet layer manages the movement of data packets between the networks.

-This is the deepest layer of data transfer, which can also be called the network interface layer.
-The job of this layer is to make sure that data not only arrives at the intended IP address (i.e. the router), but also the correct device within that network (i.e. your phone, which is connected to said router).
-This involves identifying the MAC address of the intended device, and managing data transfer through the Ethernet cables and Wi-Fi.
+The Datalink layer is the deepest layer of data transfer and can also be called the network interface layer.
+The job of this layer is to make sure that data not only arrives at the intended IP address (i.e., the router) but also the correct device within that network (i.e., your phone, which is connected to said router).
+This involves identifying the MAC address of the intended device and managing data transfer through the Ethernet cables and Wi-Fi.

 There are various different types of IP addresses.
 An IP address can be public or private, and static or dynamic.
 So does TCP/IP work with all types of IP address?
 Yes!
 Whatever internet protocol your machine happens to use, it will still work as part of the TCP/IP data transfer process.

 By far the easiest way to find your TCP/IP address is to google “What’s my IP address?”
 However, it won’t work if you are trying to find the IP address of a specific device within your network.

 To find the IP of a device, like a network printer, try going to your network settings and looking for IPv4.
 Unfortunately, these are not universal instructions because every operating system has its own layout.